Noise can be an annoying problem in both your home and your office.

 Soundproofing Spray Foam and Injection Foam Insulation for Homes and Offices

-Foam insulation will dampen sound coming into your home or office by up to 80 percent.
+Foam insulation will dampen the sound coming into your home or office by up to 80 percent.

 While it does drastically reduce the sound coming into your space, it doesn’t 100 percent soundproof it.
 But a little noise reduction can actually go a long way, but more on that in the next section.

-Unlike the fiberglass batts, injection foam insulation can be installed in the walls without taking down your drywall.
-Injection foam can also be installed in cathedral ceilings.
-If the ceiling or wall cavities are open, then spray foam insulation can be used.
+Unlike fiberglass batts, injection foam insulation can be installed in the walls without taking down your drywall.
+Spray foam can be installed in cathedral ceilings by cutting panels into the ceiling and spraying the foam into the cavities.

 Foam insulation is made to expand, so it completely fills the cavity where it has been installed.
 This stops air movement, which greatly reduces the sound transmission, not to mention cold or hot air that is trying to get inside the space.